What exactly is Binance DEX matching logic?

 Orders meet any of the below conditions would be considered as the candidates of next match round: - New orders that come in just now and get confirmed by being accepted into the latest block - Existing orders that come in the past blocks before the latest, and have not been filled or expired

-Candidates would be matched right after one block is committed (except midnight block).
+Candidates would be matched right after one block is committed.
+Each block has one round of match.

 The below matching logic would be applied on every listed token pairs.